AtieDag/atiedag.github.io/_posts/2018-05-14-Experimenting-with-RNN.md

 tags: RNN DeepLearning
 ---

-This experiment has been run on a NVIDIA GeForce GTX 970 but shouldn't have any problem with using CPU only.
+This experiment has been run on an NVIDIA GeForce GTX 970 but shouldn’t have any problem using CPU only.

-This experiment is written in Python with the help of the libraries tensorflow and keras, the model code exist on a different file to make this easier to run.
-See the ([DeepLearningModels.py](https://github.com/AtieDag/Experimenting-with-RNN/blob/master/DeepLearningModels.py)) file for full code.
+This experiment is written in Python with the help of the libraries Tensorflow and Keras; the model code exist on a different file to make this easier to run.
+See the ([DeepLearningModels.py](https://github.com/AtieDag/Experimenting-with-RNN/blob/master/DeepLearningModels.py)) file for complete code.

 ### Feedforward and Recurrent neural networks

-Feedforward neural networks can approximate any continuous function, but only in the interval where there is enough density of training data ([Universal approximation theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem)).
-Unlike feedforward neural networks, RNNs can use their internal states (memory) which is used to store information from the input and the histories.
+Feedforward neural networks can approximate any continuous function, but only in the interval with enough training data density ([Universal approximation theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem)).
+Unlike feedforward neural networks, RNNs can use their internal states (memory) to store information from the input and the histories.

-**Method**: We generate two diffrent sine waves and multiply them to create the wave we want to predict.
-The dataset consists of two periods of 100 samples.
-We train two models, a Feedforward neural network and an RNN on this dataset.
+**Method**: The dataset is two different sine waves multiplied together to create the wave we want to predict.
+We train two models, a Feedforward neural network and an RNN, on this dataset.
 We send the predicted values back to the model to follow if the model has learned the function.

 **Hypothesis**: Feedforward neural networks accuracy is expected to go down for every period, while RNN would remember.

 ```python